-Spectrum Health is proud to provide magnetoencephalography (MEG) brain mapping for pediatric and adult epilepsy and brain surgery patients.
+Through the generous philanthropic gift of Jack H. Miller, we are proud to provide magnetoencephalography (MEG) brain mapping for pediatric and adult epilepsy and brain surgery patients.

 MEG, is one of the world’s most advanced, non-invasive brain mapping technologies available used to precisely locate sources of epilepsy and greatly improve the quality and effectiveness of pre-surgical evaluations.
 The MEG also localizes special parts of the brain that a surgeon would like to avoid, such as areas that control movement, vision and language.

-Spectrum Health is a premier center of excellence and innovation with the only MEG available in West Michigan.
+We are a premier center of excellence and innovation with the only MEG available in West Michigan.
 The MEG is located at Helen DeVos Children’s Hospital, the only children’s hospital in Michigan offering this technology.